kulveenkaur25/Research-task-7/README.md

 ### 1. Approach

-My approach was to simulate a realistic, news-style interview on the Syracuse University campus. [cite_start]The narrative was inspired by the assignment's example of using seasonal statistics from an SU sports team to generate recommendations[cite: 3].
+My approach was to simulate a realistic, news-style interview on the Syracuse University campus.
+The narrative was inspired by the assignment's example of using seasonal statistics from an SU sports team to generate recommendations.
 The goal was to create a concise and believable interaction between an interviewer and a sports analyst.

 ### 2. Tools Used